siddhanth98/Overlay-network-simulator/project_documentation.md

 - When a node receives a request for either storing / retrieving a movie, it hashes the movie name and checks if the hashed point is present in it's zone or not.
 If it is, then it either stores the movie in its set of movies, or searches its set to check if the movie exists or not and returns the movie details if present.
 If the point does not lie in it's zone, then it finds the nearest neighbor to that hashed point by computing the Euclidean distance between the point and a random point in the neighboring point's zone, and forwards the request to the corresponding node owning that zone.

 - The reason for using a random point is to avoid the scenario where a point can be incorrectly mapped to a zone based on its distance from the centermost point in that zone.
 This can happen because a point can lie near the edge of a zone but maybe nearer to the centermost point of an adjacent zone (which would only partially overlap with this zone), instead of the centermost point of its own zone.
-Considering a random point reduces the chances of this happening, because a point will eventually be mapped to the correct zone.<br><br>
+Considering a random point reduces the chances of this happening, because a point will eventually be mapped to the correct zone.

 - The CAN parent actor periodically pings every node to get their states, each of which has the following:
   1. 2d-coordinates of the node